arkarn/python-tutorial/chapter3/data_structures_overview.md

-# Chapter 3: Data Structures
+# Section 1: Quick Overview

 ## Lists
 Lists are ordered collections of items that can be changed.
 They are defined using square brackets.